Factoshi/reagent/README.md

 Running `make` will build the chockagent.
 Note that the default chockablock endpoint is set at build time (see Makefile).

-`docker_push.sh` is a simple script building a chockagent Docker image and pushing it to Docker hub.
+`docker_push.sh` is a basic script building a chockagent Docker image and pushing it to Docker hub.
 That script uses the latest git tag to version the image: before publishing an updated image you will need to tag the release (e.g. `git tag v1.1.1`).